-Public and Political Interests of Israel, Not Entitled to Commercial Exemption

-Israel Bonds acts as an agent for a foreign principal, the government of Israel; serves the political interests of the principal; and should not be entitled to a commercial exemption.
-This includes promoting and distributing information about the bonds and the State of Israel; hosting events and speaker tours featuring current and former Israeli government officials; engaging U.S. policymakers and officials to change state legislation to enable the sale of the bonds; and organizing trips to Israel and other countries to promote Israel and Israel bonds for additional investors.
+Public and Political Interests of Israel, Not Entitled to Commercial Exemption promoting and distributing information about the bonds and the State of Israel; hosting events and speaker tours featuring current and former Israeli government officials; engaging U.S. policymakers and officials to change state legislation to enable the sale of the bonds; and organizing trips to Israel and other countries to promote Israel and Israel bonds for additional investors.
 A commercial exemption is not appropriate because Israel Bonds is promoting the political and public interests of the foreign principal, and the funds raised are used by the State of Israel to advance its political interests, including projects in the Occupied Palestinian Territories.